mariohernandez/mariohernandezio/src/blog/drupal-media-embed.md

 * Users need to be able to choose the image size and aspect ratio when embedding images

-  We defined the image sizes and aspect ratios and defined names for each using layman's terms to make them user-friendly to non-technical users.
+  We defined the image sizes and aspect ratios and assigned names that were user-friendly for non-technical users.
 We came up with name options we think our users will find easy to work with such as:

   * Small square, Small portrait, Small rectangular
   * Medium square, Medium portrait, Medium rectangular, Medium rectangular wide